-This word, in the original, is used elsewhere only of the “fiery serpents” (Numbers 21:6,8; Deuteronomy 8:15; compare Isaiah 14:29; 30:6) sent by God as his instruments to inflict on the people the righteous penalty of sin.
+This word (seraph), in the original Hebrew שָׂרַף, is used elsewhere only of the “fiery serpents” (Numbers 21:6,8; Deuteronomy 8:15—compare Isaiah 14:29; 30:6) that were sent by God to inflict on the people the righteous penalty for their evil actions.